darth-dodo/commit-bridge/README.md

 ## API Throttling
-- API throttling is done using Rack Attack
+- API throttling is done using Rack Attack with the cache store as Redis.
+- The limits can be controlled through the `.env` variable ` DAILY_IP_REQUEST_QUOTA`
 - More complex throttling policies and feedbacks can be set using an approach similar to [this](https://vitobotta.com/2019/09/24/protecting-rails-app-from-small-scripted-attacks/) or [this](https://blog.bigbinary.com/2018/05/15/how-to-mitigate-ddos-using-rack-attack.html) with exponential back-offs and detailed logging
 - Load testing response from `Artillery` when the request quota is set to `10/per day/ip`
 ```